White Cupcakes With Peppermint Buttercream Frosting

 I would suggest leaving them on the counter for 1-2 hours to get room temp.
 However, if you forget or run out of time, another option is to place the eggs into a bowl of warm water (not hot) for about 10-15 minutes.

 How much batter makes one cupcake?

 This batter makes about 28-30 cupcakes.
 This is based on how much batter you put into each well of your cupcake tin.
-I try to do about 3.5-4 Tbsp of batter per well.
-This is about 2/3 filled.
+I try to do about 3.5-4 tablespoon of batter per well.
+This is about ⅔ filled.
 You don’t want to overfill or they will mushroom over the top and stick.
 If you have any empty wells, be sure to fill them with a few tablespoons of water.